Ten Great Ad Blockers to Try Right Now

 9. YouTube Options

-Thought not technically an ad blocker, Flashblock targets many of the Web’s most annoying ads by blocking Adobe Flash and related content from loading without explicit permission.
+Though not technically an ad blocker, Flashblock targets many of the Web’s most annoying ads by blocking Adobe Flash and related content from loading without explicit permission.
 Many animated, popup or otherwise annoying ads use Flash, making this a tool for stopping the worst offenders while letting less-annoying ads through.
-Versions are available for Firefox, Chrome and Opera.
+Versions are available for Firefox, Chrome, and Opera.